mathewsrc/generativeai-questions-and-answers-app/README.md

 - Can automate changes and standardize configurations

-Amazon ECS (Elastic Container Service)
+### Amazon ECS (Elastic Container Service)

-Amazon ECS (Elastic Container Service) is a fully managed container orchestration service that allows you to easily run and scale containerized applications on AWS.
+Amazon ECS (Elastic Container Service) is a fully managed container orchestration service that allows you to run and scale containerized applications on AWS easily.

 Benefits of ECS:
-- No need to install or operate own container orchestration
+- No need to install or operate your container orchestration
-- Easily auto scaling configuration
+- Easily auto-scaling configuration
-- Different type os instances such as EC2 and Fargate
+- Different types of instances such as EC2 and Fargate

+### Amazon ECR (Elastic Container Register)

+### Vector Search

+Open Search can search semantically similar or semantically related items and it can be used for recommendation engines, search engines, chatbots, and text classification.
+First, PDFs (or any kind of data such as videos, audio, and images) are converted into embedding representation, second, the embeddings are uploaded to OpenSearch or any other Vector Store.
+Then we can create an index to run queries to get recommendations or results.